kulupu/kulupu/README.md

 subkey --sr25519 --network=kulupu generate
 ```

+#### Pass author argument to node for mining

-Remember the public key, and pass it to node for mining.
+Remember either the public key or the address, and pass it to node for
+mining.
 For example:

 ```
 cargo run --release -- --validator --author 0x7e946b7dd192307b4538d664ead95474062ac3738e04b5f3084998b76bc5122d